Site Settings – Members

 Note: If you want to customize the column(s) when exporting, click on the Custom Selection button and click on the “X” next to the column names to remove them.

-6. Click on Download to download your file.
+4. Click on Download to download the file on your computer.

 Tag users